sylistine/EnDjinnV/README.md

 - BOOST_DIR - location of Boost version 1.71...

 # Conventions
-- Wrap everything in the Djn namespace.
+- Wrap everything in a namespace.
+The base namespace for this project is `Djn`
-- Prefer throwing to error checking and return codes (use Djn::Exception, which provides a stacktrace).
+- Prefer throwing to error checking and return codes (Djn::Exception provides a stacktrace).
-- This means any allocations (CPU or GPU) must be contained in self-managing classes or smart pointers.
+- Consequently, dynamic memory allocation must be self-managing (read: it cleans itself up on exceptions).
-- Fields are camelCase, while functions and methods are CamelCase.
+- Types are CamelCase while members (functions and fields) are camelCase, regardless of privacy.
 - Indent 4 spaces
 - Allman for classes and functions, K&R internals:
 ```